John McDonogh High School: John McDonogh Senior High School

+Bricolage Academy

-In February 2015 Louisiana Civil District Judge Piper Griffin issued a restraining order that prevented RSD from announcing the preferred charter school operator.
+In February 2015, Louisiana Civil District Judge Piper Griffin issued a restraining order that prevented RSD from announcing the preferred charter school operator.
 The decision was still delayed in March of that year.
-In April 2015 RSD announced that Bricolage Academy, a charter elementary school, would take over the space for McDonogh.
+In April 2015, RSD announced that Bricolage Academy, a charter elementary school, would take over the space for McDonogh.
 Bricolage will be under the authority of the Orleans Parish School Board.
 KIPP New Orleans had wanted the John Mac campus for its Believe Elementary School but it was turned down in favor of Bricolage.

-Reconstruction

-On 2016, McDonogh was closed for extensive Renovations, the school reopened in 2017.

-Student body

-As of 2012 there were 389 students.
-On October 1, 2013, there were 311 students.
+In 2018, the school building opened as Bricolage Academy.